-Once your Forest Eco-Committee have chosen their LEAF Theme they will need to create an Environmental Forest Awareness Review to help them understand what others in their nursery community or school know about their chosen LEAF Theme.
+Once your Forest Eco-Committee have chosen their LEAF Theme they will need to create an Environmental Forest Awareness Review to help them understand what others in their school or wider community know about their chosen LEAF Theme.
 The responses from this will help them to decide what actions they need to include in their Action Plan to help raise awareness of their LEAF Theme.